pytoccaz/ansible_terraform_cloud/docs/pytoccaz.terraform_cloud.tfc_workspace_vars_info_module.rst

 Synopsis
 --------
-- This module lists the variables attached to a workspace.
+- Lists the variables attached to a workspace.
 - See https://developer.hashicorp.com/terraform/cloud-docs/api-docs/workspace-variables#list-variables